 This part’s super easy – just dump everything in a bowl or jar and whisk it together.

 You may need to stir in a few teaspoons of water, coconut water, coconut milk, or more lime juice to get the sauce or dressing consistency you’re going for.

-My recommendation is to whisk in the extra liquid a teaspoon at a time until the sauce is as thick or thin as you’d like.
+Start by whisking in the extra liquid a teaspoon at a time until the sauce is as thick or thin as you’d like.